-There are no designated scenic vistas within the vicinity of the proposed Project.
-As this parcel is already substantially developed, there are no near views of open spaces that will be interrupted in association with the proposed inn expansion.
+There are no designated scenic vistas within the vicinity of the proposed project.
+The proposed change in land use and zoning, from commercial to a multi-family use, would not have the potential to affect any scenic vistas.
+The project site is surrounded by existing development within an existing urban area, there are no near views of open spaces that will be interrupted.